Volkswagen Golf SV review

 The more frugal diesel engines are made up of an 89bhp 1.6-litre engine and a more potent 148bhp 2.0-litre engine.
 Despite being diesel powered, the economical benefits are less obvious in the SV, with the diesel only being between 3-6mpg more efficient than the petrol models.
 They may be slightly cheaper to run but the diesel models are significantly more expensive to buy, so the money you save on running costs isn't recouped as quickly as you'd expect.

 VW also offers a fully-fledged Bluemotion Golf SV model, which features a 109bhp 1.6-litre diesel, low rolling resistance tyres, stop/start and longer gearing, enabling it to return 76.3mpg with CO2 emissions of just 95g/km.
-All engines with the exception of the entry-level petrol are available with the DSG gearbox at a £1,415 premium, but it does improves the SV when it comes to performance, economy and refinement.
+It's the only model in the range that emits less than 100g/km of CO2 but the aero tweaks and gearing changes make it pretty forgetable to drive and to look at.
+Plus, it's only fractionally more efficient than the rest of the range, and in the real world you won't notice the extra MPG figures.